 China’s family planning policy, which became widely known as the one-child policy, was implemented in the 1980s to alleviate social, economic, and environmental problems.

-While the program included a number of exceptions, the birth rate fell from 2.8 births per woman in 1979 to 1.5 births per woman by 2010, suggesting that it was successful in achieving its goals.
+While the program included a number of exceptions, the birth rate fell from 2.8 births per woman in 1979 to 1.6 births per woman by 1998, suggesting that the policy was successful in achieving its goals.
 The ratio of males to females also reached 1.17:1 compared to global averages of between 1.03:1 to 1.07:1.

 Will It Matter?

-The dramatic decline in the Chinese birth rate following 1979 may seem to suggest that the policy had a big impact, but similar declines occurred at the same time in other Asian countries without the same policy in place.
+The dramatic decline in the Chinese birth rate following 1979 might seem to suggest that the policy had a big impact, but similar declines occurred at the same time in other Asian countries without the same policy in place.

-The birth rate in many developed countries has similar fallen over time for a variety of reasons, including the availability of birth control.
+The birth rate in many developed countries has similarly fallen over time for a variety of reasons, one of which is the availability of birth control.
 As a result, it’s unclear whether the policy had a meaningful cause-effect relationship or was simply a meaningless correlation.

 When certain exemptions were introduced in 2013, just 6.7% of eligible families applied to have a second child.
-These data points suggest that the policy may not have been responsible – at least solely – for the dramatic impact on the country’s declining birth rate.
+These data points suggest that the policy may not have been responsible, at least solely, for the dramatic impact on the country’s declining birth rate.

-With the new policy in place, the economy will realize the benefits when the children born following 2010 begin to join the workforce to help offset the growing number of individuals retiring.
+With the new policy in place, the economy will eventually realize the benefits when the children born following 2010 begin to join the workforce to help offset the growing number of individuals retiring.